DBarney/Glua/README.md

                 html.P("some text").ID(id)))
     }
 ```

+Golang is statically typed.
+So everything needs a type added to it.
+I really don't want to have to update that for every argument I pass around these components.

 Dont get me wrong, I like golang.
 This whole project is meant to be embedded in a go program.
 But I want it to be easier, not harder, then just writing the html directly.